 In July 2015, President Marguerite Bader and 1st Vice President/Director of Civil Discourse Action Team Sharon Kimball have introduced the concepts and principles of civil discourse to the San Luis Obispo County Meeting of the Mayors in Grover Beach.
 The Civil Discourse Action Team has also made presentations to the following: Paso Basin Advisory Committee, LAFCO, Arroyo Grande City Council, Oceano CSD, Good Morning SLO Chamber of Commerce, San Luis Obispo City Council, Pismo Beach City Council, South San Luis Obispo County Sanitation District, and Grover Beach City Council.

+At a Program Planning meeting in January 2013, League members noted the lack of civility in public meetings, the media, and Congress.
+In traditional League fashion, members decided to study the issue and develop a plan of action.
 Our first new study in ten years concerning civil discourse in local government was completed during this period and voted to be included in our local government position.
 Receiving the unanimous support of the San Luis Obispo County Board of Supervisors, the Team is moving ahead to lay the foundation for action in promoting the practice of Civil Discourse among citizens, staff and elected officials in governmental meetings throughout the County of San Luis Obispo.
 Review the results of their study!

 The original impetus came from members who came to the Program Planning meeting in January 2013 and noted the lack of civility in public meetings, the media, and Congress.
 In traditional League fashion, members felt that our local league should promote civil discourse.
 It seemed simple enough.
 However, we soon realized it was not so simple.
 The members voted to conduct a study on Civil Discourse, its definition, good and bad practices, and (as in any adopted League program), an action plan.
 A study committee was formed with Sharon Kimball as Chair.
 Emily Penfield served as Chair in year two of the study.